leobennett85/FlashCards/README.md

 **if... else**
 **Switch**
 **Loops**

--for
+- for
--for... in
+- for... in
--for... of
+- for... of
--while
+- while
--do... while
+- do... while
--break and continue statements
+- break and continue statements

 #### Arrays